 This program (CAGS in Massachusetts, CAS in New York State) benefits teachers, administrators, and other education professionals who wish to develop and expand their skills beyond the master's level in their field.
 The program offers three concentrations under Educational Leadership CAGS: Administration, Special Education, and Reading.
 A minimum of 33 approved graduate credit hours are required for CAGS completion.
 Learn more.

 Graduates of MCLA's state-approved licensure programs have a 98% pass rate on the Massachusetts Test for Educator Licensure.
-We offer licensure programs for teachers wishing to (1) teach at the early childhood, elementary, middle school, and secondary levels, or (2) teach biology, business, English, general science, history, mathematics, physics, political science/political philosophy at the middle school or secondary level, reading specialist and moderate disabilities.
+We offer licensure programs for teachers wishing to (1) teach at the early childhood, elementary, middle school, and secondary levels, or (2) teach biology, chemistry, English, general science, history, mathematics, physics, political science/political philosophy at the middle school or secondary level, reading specialist, and moderate disabilities.
 Learn more.

 Nancy Pearlman Coordinator of Educator Licensure & Placement